 Dr. Rachel Brem is currently the Professor and Vice Chairman in the Department of Radiology at The George Washington University Medical Center and Associate Director of the George Washington Cancer Institute.
 Dr. Brem has been at the George Washington University since 2000.
-From 1991 to 1999 Dr. Brem was at the John Hopkins Medical Institution where she introduced image guided minimally invasive surgery and previously was the Director of Breast Imaging.
+From 1991 to 1999 Dr. Brem was at the Johns Hopkins Medical Institution where she introduced image guided minimally invasive surgery and previously was the Director of Breast Imaging.
 Dr. Brem is a nationally and internationally recognized expert in new technologies for the improved diagnosis of breast cancer and has published over 80 manuscripts.
 We believe Dr. Brem's qualifications to serve on our Board of Directors include her expertise in the medical field specifically the diagnosis of breast cancer as well as her understanding of our products and market.

-Anthony Ecock is a General Partner with the private equity investment firm, Welsh, Carson, Anderson & Stowe ("WCAS"), which he joined in 2007.
-He has 26 years of experience in the healthcare field with 8 years in senior management positions at leading healthcare technology companies.
+Anthony Ecock is a General Partner with the private equity investment firm of Welsh, Carson, Anderson & Stowe ("WCAS"), which he joined in 2007.
+He has over 25 years of experience in the healthcare field with 8 years in senior management positions at leading healthcare technology companies.
 At WCAS, Mr. Ecock leads the Resources Group, a team responsible for helping its 30 portfolio companies identify and implement initiatives to increase growth, earnings and cash flow.
 Before joining WCAS, he served as Vice President and General Manager of GE Healthcare's Enterprise Sales organization from 2003 to 2007.
 From 1999 to 2003, he served as Senior Vice President and Global General Manager of Hewlett Packard's, then Agilent's and finally Philips' Patient Monitoring divisions.
 Mr. Ecock spent his early career at the consulting firm of Bain & Company, where he was a Partner in the healthcare and technology practices and Program Director for Consultant Training.
 We believe Mr. Ecock's qualifications to serve on our Board of Directors include his financial expertise and his years of experience in the healthcare and technology markets.

-Dr. Robert Goodman is a renowned radiation oncologist who oversees all aspects of care at Jersey City Radiation Oncology.
-Prior to joining Jersey City Radiation Oncology, Dr. Goodman served as the Pancoast Professor and Chair of the Department of Radiation Oncology at the University of Pennsylvania and more recently (1998- 2011) as the chair of Radiation Oncology at St. Barnabas Medical Center.
-In addition, for two years he served as Acting Executive Director of the Hospital of the University of Pennsylvania.
+Dr. Robert Goodman is a radiation oncologist who oversees all aspects of care at Jersey City Radiation Oncology.
+Dr. Goodman has served with Jersey Radiation Oncology since 2001.
+Prior to joining Jersey City Radiation Oncology, from 1998-2011, Dr. Goodman served as the chair of Radiation Oncology at St. Barnabas Medical Center.
+From 1977 to 1990, Dr. Goodman served as the Pancoast Professor and Chair of the Department of Radiation Oncology at the University of Pennsylvania.
+Dr. Goodman also has served as Acting Executive Director of the Hospital of the University of Pennsylvania.
 He has published extensively in the oncology literature in highly respected peer-reviewed journals and has co-authored a textbook on breast cancer.
-Dr. Goodman is a Phi Beta Kappa graduate of Dartmouth College and received his medical degree from the College of Physicians and Surgeons of Columbia University.
-He trained in Internal Medicine and Radiation Oncology at Harvard University and is triple-boarded in Internal Medicine, Medical Oncology and Radiation Oncology.
-We believe Dr. Goodman's impressive clinical background coupled with his business leadership experience and prestigious academic affiliations will make him an invaluable addition to our Board of Directors.
+We believe Dr. Goodman's qualifications to serve on our Board of Directors include his extensive clinical background and his business leadership experience.